CMSgov/beneficiary-fhir-data/ops/ansible/playbooks-ccs/README.md

          - Encryption: Yes, use MGMT CMK
          - Device: /dev/sdf
          - Filesystem: xfs
-   - Build the Jenkins AMI from within the Ansible/ directory of the ops code (i.e. bfd-ops) by running the following command to build AND configure the Jenkins instance and volume for the first time.
+   - Build the Jenkins AMI from within the `ops/ansible/playbooks-ccs` directory of the ops code by running the following command to build AND configure the Jenkins instance and volume for the first time.
-     - *packer build -var 'source_ami=ami-12345678' -var 'subnet_id=subnet-0987654321' build_jenkins.json*
+     - *packer build -var 'source_ami=ami-0f2d8f925de453e46' -var 'subnet_id=subnet-092c2a68bd18b34d1' ../../packer/build_jenkins.json *
    - Note the AMI ID that was created.
 You'll update the terraform variables at a later stage to deploy this.

 ##### Post Installation Config